 Introduction

-This article is an analysis of the fundamental biochemistry involved in the coagulation cascade, specifically clotting factors and their biochemical interactions and roles among cell membranes, platelets, proteases, and cofactors.
-Other components involved in the process of clot formation will be referenced, but the focus will be on clotting factors.
-The coagulation cascade is a well-studied and pertinent topic that is crucial for health professionals to understand.
-Although this article does not cover the coagulation cascade and its role in hemostasis as a simple chain of events, a brief overview will be included.
-A thorough examination of these biochemical interactions will illuminate the underlying intricacies of the coagulation cascade that enables a cohesive process to function seamlessly.
+This topic analyzes the biochemistry of the coagulation cascade, specifically clotting factors and their biochemical interactions and roles among cell membranes, platelets, proteases, and cofactors.
+Other components involved in clot formation should be referenced, but the focus should be on clotting factors.
+The coagulation cascade is a well-studied and pertinent topic for health professionals to understand.
+Although this topic does not cover the coagulation cascade and its role in hemostasis as a simple chain of events, a brief overview should be included.
+A thorough examination of these biochemical interactions illuminates the coagulation cascade's underlying intricacies, enabling a seamless cohesive process.

 Fundamentals